-Appeals court hands blow to Democrats in ballot order suit
+Court hands blow to Dems who sued over Florida ballot order

 The Florida Democratic Party, which was not a party to the lawsuit, did not have immediate comment, nor did the national Democratic Party, which was challenging similar ballot order laws in three other states.

-In its ruling Wednesday, the appellate court said the plaintiffs in the case lacked standing to sue Florida’s Secretary of State, Laurel Lee.
+In its ruling Wednesday, the Atlanta-based 11th Circuit Court of Appeals said the plaintiffs in the case lacked standing to sue Florida’s Secretary of State, Laurel Lee.

 “None of them proved an injury in fact.
-And any injury they might suffer is neither fairly traceable to the Secretary nor redressable by a judgment against her because she does not enforce the challenged law,”’ the court ruled.
+And any injury they might suffer is neither fairly traceable to the Secretary nor redressable by a judgment against her because she does not enforce the challenged law,” the court ruled.

-It said that Florida’s 67 county elections supervisors — none of whom were named as defendants in the case — were responsible for placing candidates on the ballot, not the Secretary of State.
+It said that Florida’s 67 county elections supervisors — none of whom were named as defendants in the case — were responsible for placing candidates on the ballot, not the secretary of state.

 The appellate court instructed the lower court to dismiss the case.